Skip to content

 Protein structure data

-You can download protein structure data from PDB by performing executing something like:
+You can download protein structure data from PDB by executing something like:

 rsync -rlpt -v -z --delete --port=33444 rsync.wwpdb.org::ftp_data/structures/divided/pdb/